Northallerton: Topography

-Northallerton lies north of the Vale of York, just south of County Durham and in the Vale of Mowbray.
-To the west lie the Pennines, a range of hills which rises to around 2000 ft, and to the east lie the North York Moors which rise to around 1500 ft.
+Northallerton lies north of the Vale of York in the Vale of Mowbray just south of County Durham.
+To the west are the Pennines, a range of hills that rise to around 2000 ft, and to the east are the North York Moors which rise to around 1500 ft.
 The proximity of these hills is significant in the climatology of the area.
-To the west of the town runs the River Wiske which is a tributary of the River Swale.
-In turn it has Brompton Beck, Turker Beck, Willow Beck and North Beck as tributaries, all of them flowing through the town.
-Although small in nature these have been the focus of flash flooding in the town and in Brompton village in recent years.
+The River Wiske, a tributary of the River Swale passes to the west of the town.
+The Wiske is fed by Brompton Beck, Turker Beck, Willow Beck and North Beck all of which flow through the town.
+Although small in nature these have been the focus of flash flooding in Northallerton and in Brompton village in the 21st century.

 Climate

-According to the Köppen classification the British Isles experience a maritime climate characterised by relatively cool summers and mild winters.
+According to the Köppen classification, the British Isles experience a maritime climate characterised by relatively cool summers and mild winters.
 Compared with other parts of the country, the Vale of York is slightly warmer and sunnier in the summer and colder and frostier in the winter.
 Owing to its inland position, and sheltered by the Pennines to the west, North Yorkshire is one of the driest counties in the UK, receiving, on average, around 600 mm of rain per year.
 The mean annual daily duration of bright sunshine is three hours and 42 minutes.